-On July 26, 2022, the HC&C Committee adopted an Executive Severance Plan (the "Severance Plan"), which replaced the Termination Benefits Agreements for each of the Named Executives.
+On June 30, 2023, each of the Named Executives, other than Mr. Williams, was a participant in the Executive Severance Plan (the "Severance Plan") that is discussed in this Proxy Statement under the caption "Agreements with Executive Officers and Potential Payments upon Termination or Change in Control" on page 47.
 The Severance Plan provides that each Named Executive who experiences a qualifying termination not in connection with a change in control receives severance payments.
 The amount of such severance payments for the Chief Executive Officer is equal to two times the Chief Executive Officer's annual base salary, paid ratably over two years, and, for the other Named Executives, one and a half times the Named Executive's annual base salary, paid ratably over one and a half years.
 The Named Executives also receive a prorated amount of the annual bonus the Named Executive would have received for the current performance year had the Named Executive remained employed through the end of such performance year, paid in a single lump sum at the same time as annual bonus payments are made to active annual bonus participants for such performance year.
-Named Executives would also receive an amount equal to the cost of health benefit continuation premiums for 18 months, paid in a lump sum.
+The Named Executives would also receive an amount equal to the cost of health benefit continuation premiums for 18 months, paid in a lump sum.
 The treatment of equity awards held by the terminated Named Executive would not be impacted by the Severance Plan, but would be controlled by the terms set out in those individual awards.

 The Severance Plan also provides that each Named Executive who experiences a qualifying termination in connection with a change in control receives severance payments.
 The amount of such severance payments for the Chief Executive Officer is equal to two times the annual base salary and two times the target annual bonus, and, for other Named Executives, one and a half times the annual base salary and one and a half the target annual bonus, also paid in a lump sum.
-Named Executives will also receive a lump sum prorated amount of target annual bonus and an amount equal to the cost of health benefit continuation premiums for 18 months.
+The Named Executives will also receive a lump sum prorated amount of target annual bonus and an amount equal to the cost of health benefit continuation premiums for 18 months.
 Equity awards held by the terminated Named Executive, other than those awards that already contain provisions governing the treatment of the awards in the event of a change in control termination (which will be controlled by the terms of such awards), will fully vest upon a qualifying termination in connection with a change in control, with any performance-based awards vesting as if target-level achievement were met.
 All Severance Plan payments are conditional upon the terminated executive's execution and nonrevocation of a release of claims against the Company and adherence to certain restrictive covenants set forth in the Severance Plan.